Our Top 10 Famous Birds (the Feathered Kind)

 Snowy Owl Hedwig proved a valuable companion to wizarding pro Harry Potter right up until her untimely demise.
 And like all good actresses, being an owl proved no barrier to having a full range of facial expressions (see above).

 7. Big Bird (Sesame Street)

 Big Bird is a central part of the partly educational and wholly entertaining institution of children’s television that is Sesame Street.
-This super friendly, giant yellow beast was even used by Obama against Mitt Romney in this year’s election campaign – quite an achievement.
+This super friendly, giant yellow beast was even used by Obama against Mitt Romney in his election campaign – quite an achievement.